YunlouTeng/Data-Analyst-Salary-Predictor/README.md

 * **Interesting findings**:

   * Location is an important factor in determining salary for both data scientists and data analysts, with cities such as San Francisco, New York, and Seattle offering the highest salaries.

+  * The demand for data scientists and analysts is highest in industries such as technology, finance, and healthcare.
+Professionals working in these industries can expect to earn higher salaries than those in other industries.

+  * Remote working has a positive impact on the salaries of data scientists and analysts as well, especially for those who are located in higher cost-of-living areas, because they can work remotely in lower cost-of-living areas, where salaries are lower.

   * Experience is also a key factor in predicting salary for both data scientists and data analysts, with more experienced professionals earning higher salaries.